FREE SHIPPING to UK for all unframed prints

 Outperformed estimates

 On 3 July, Mickalene Thomas’s DART Car x Zoë Helmet made £111,000 in a UK contemporary auction, outperforming estimates.
-The result speaks to the appetite for cultural hybrids, works that straddle art, design, and identity with both relevance and collectability.
+The result speaks to the appetite for cultural hybrids, works that straddle art, design, and identity, cementing their relevance and collectability.

 Artist Updates